Bio – wanart.com

 With former Governor of Massachusetts, Michael Dukakis, in 1985 at ceremony honoring greeting card design contest winners.

-Joyce Wan is an author and illustrator of best-selling books for children such as You Are My Cupcake, The Whale in My Swimming Pool, Peek-A-Boo Farm, and Sleepyheads.
+Joyce Wan is the author and illustrator of bestselling books for children including You Are My Cupcake, The Whale in My Swimming Pool, Peek-A-Boo Farm, and Sleepyheads.
+Her signature style—bold, joyful, and irresistibly cute—has reached millions, with over 30 published titles and more than 2 million books in print worldwide.

-Joyce designed a greeting card when she was in first grade for a city-wide greeting card design contest sponsored by the Art Institute of Boston.
-The design won first place and was subsequently sold through a major department store chain.
-Twenty years later, that design would inspire her to launch her own design studio where she designed and sold greeting cards, apparel, and gifts to shops and boutiques all over the world.
-This led her to children's book publishing after meeting an art director at a gift trade show.
-Her first book Greetings from Kiwi and Pear was published in 2009.
-Since then, she has published over 30 books for children which have sold over 1 million copies worldwide.
+Joyce's creative journey began in the first grade when she won a city-wide greeting card design contest sponsored by the Art Institute of Boston.
+Her winning card design was sold through a major department store chain—and two decades later, that early success inspired her to launch her own design studio, creating greeting cards, apparel, and gifts sold in boutiques around the world.
+A serendipitous meeting with an art director at a gift trade show led to her debut picture book Greetings from Kiwi and Pear, in 2009.

 Joyce's Studio: